lostmygithubaccount/dasky/README.md

 **Important**: Your workspace must be in *North Central US* or *UK South* due to Compute Instance availability.

 **Important**: The size of your Compute Instance will affect the amount of data you can run on 'locally' with Dask.
 I find a `STANDARD_DS15_V2` works well for ~1 year of data, while a `STANDARD_NC24` works well for ~2 years of data.
 Adjust the size of data in the notebook as needed for your VM size.
 In this example, using a GPU machine is wasteful since we are not using the GPUs.
-However, Dask can be configured to use GPUs.
-An example of this is currently a work in progress.
+Dask can be configured to use GPUs - an example of this is "in progress".

 **Important**: Enabling SSH access is optional and not recommended, despite the misleading screenshot below.